 Various other airlines also provide services between Charlotte and Savannah, but with at least one connection, which usually substantially increases the total travel time and often slightly increases the cost of tickets too.

-Charlotte Douglas International Airport is 7 miles west of downtown Charlotte and Savannah-Hilton Head International Airport is 12 miles northwest of downtown Savannah, both with connecting transport by taxi, shuttle or public transit.
+Charlotte Douglas International Airport is 7 miles west of downtown Charlotte and Savannah-Hilton Head International Airport is 12 miles northwest of downtown Savannah, both with connecting transport by taxi, shuttle or ride-share, or public transit.

 Bus services between Charlotte and Savannah are provided by Greyhound, and offer a reasonably-priced way to get between the two cities if you will not be driving.